Ten Things You Shouldn’t Say When Pricing Handmade Items| Re-blogged & Expanded

 SewtoSell3

 I think those of us that make handmade items get suckered into the feeling of offering “friends and family” pricing.
 We keep a hobbyist mentality, instead of using our business sense the same way that we do regarding regular hourly employment.
 This is either because of our own uncertainty due to inexperience and confidence or because customers complain about our items being too expensive.
 (This much chagrined statement comes to mind: “I can get this for $5 at Wal-Mart” – admit it…you’ve heard this one before).
+Well, yes you MIGHT be able to get something similarly themed, but you won’t have the exact beads, charms, findings and unique elements that I incorporate in my designs.
+Also, you won’t have all the tools, hours of training and beading skills that I have as a designer with my experience and jewelry making supplies.

 If you work for a business for more than a year, you generally expect some sort of raise in salary.
 In the handmade realm, however, you are responsible for pricing to include increases for cost of living, supplies, shipping, packaging, breakage, liability, overhead (if you sell at craft fairs or have a store front), etc. Too often we try to be the nice guy or maybe we’re just assuming a value (you know what they say about that)…and we undercut ourselves to the point of not making a genuine income.